Badger State Trail: Belleville to Monticello

 After completing the detour, cyclists appreciate the trail’s slow downward grade toward the village of Monticello.
 As the Badger State Trail journeys through farmlands and marshes, deer may be seen in adjoining fields.
 Wild turkeys often strut across the trail, and blue jays, robins, cardinals, and blackbirds are seen and heard along the route.

 The surrounding landscape along the trail opens into a large marsh after crossing Marshall Bluff Road.
 The Little Sugar River runs through this marsh parallel to the trail.
-After 2 miles, the Badger State Trail crosses the river, and moves into a forest.
+After two miles, the Badger State Trail crosses the river, and moves into a forest.

 The Monticello trailhead is located by an old railroad depot.
 A parking lot, restrooms, and information kiosk are found there.
 It is located off County Highway EE.
 It is reached from Wisconsin State Highway 69 by turning east on County Highway F (Lake Avenue) in Monticello.
 Travel past the lake and through town.
 After several curves in the road, continue east on County Highway EE and the trailhead will appear on the left (north).